Research

 Working papers

-[1] Ghosh S, Singh J (2025).
+[1] Ghosh, S., & Singh, J. (2025).
 Eliciting Supplier Cooperation for Value Chain Decarbonization: A Field Experiment with Smallholder Farmers in India.

-• Job Market Paper, revise and resubmit Management Science
+• Job Market Paper, accepted Management Science

 • Nominated for SMS Annual Conference (2023) Best Responsible Research Paper Prize & PhD Paper Prize Competition.